MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 1. Filter for the time period and service you're interested in by following these steps:

    1. Add a filter for **Service name**.
-   1. Choose **sql-database** from the drop-down list.
+   1. Choose **sql-database** from the dropdown list.
    1. Add another filter for **Meter**.
-   1. To monitor PITR backup costs, select **Data Stored - Backup - RA** from the drop-down list.
+   1. To monitor backup costs for point-in-time recovery, select **Data Stored - Backup - RA** from the dropdown list.

+The following screenshot shows an example cost analysis.

 :::image type="content" source="./media/hyperscale-automated-backups-overview/monitor-hyperscale-backup-costs.png" alt-text="Screenshot of the Azure portal that shows Hyperscale Backup storage costs.":::